-Xanax withdrawal symptoms typically last from a few weeks to several months, though your individual timeline depends on factors like dosage and duration of use.
-You’ll likely experience peak physical symptoms during the inaugural week, including anxiety and insomnia, with acute effects generally subsiding within four to eight weeks.
-However, psychological symptoms can persist much longer through post-acute withdrawal syndrome.
-Professional medical supervision is essential for your safety, particularly during the initial 72 hours when seizure risk is highest.
-The following sections explain what you can expect throughout each phase.
+Xanax withdrawal symptoms typically last from a few weeks to several months, though your timeline depends on factors like dosage and duration of use.
+You’ll likely experience peak physical symptoms during the first week, including anxiety and insomnia, with acute effects generally subsiding within four to eight weeks.
+Psychological symptoms can persist much longer through post-acute withdrawal syndrome.
+Because alprazolam has a short half-life of roughly 11 hours, symptoms emerge faster and more intensely than with longer-acting benzodiazepines.
+Medical supervision is essential, particularly during the initial 72 hours when seizure risk is highest.
+The sections below explain what to expect through each phase.

 Timeline of Xanax Withdrawal Symptoms